 Through broadcast lists, this mode mimics product launches to customers who have a vested interest in your service.
 Marketing campaigns and customer retention programmes can be disseminated in double-quick time.

 A Global Web Index study showed that the majority of communication app users now (84%) share information online.
 WhatsApp and its parent company’s proprietary personal communication app Facebook Messenger alone collectively corner the market with more than 3.3 billion users.
 Businesses cannot, and should not, ignore this fact.

 WhatsApp users are diverse.
-Businesses need to recognise the benefits of this marketing opportunity.
+Businesses need to recognize the benefits of this marketing opportunity.
 In the US, one in five adults uses the app, while India represents the biggest market with 340 million users.
 Currently, five million businesses have signed up for WhatsApp for business and are enjoying the benefits of an app that people use at least once a day.

-WhatsApp works primarily as a private messaging service and this personalised domain accentuates the experience for a user.
+WhatsApp works primarily as a private messaging service and this personalized domain accentuates the experience for a user.
 Social media platforms such as Facebook and Twitter enhance businesses’ public profiles whereas WhatsApp focuses on its private connections.
 This advantage strengthens the connection between businesses and their customers.

 Businesses need to tap into the marketing opportunities that WhatsApp offers.
-Despite its initial introduction as a communication service for family and friends, WhatsApp has gradually optimised its functions for commercial or business use.
+Despite its initial introduction as a communication service for family and friends, WhatsApp has gradually optimized its functions for commercial or business use.

 Businesses can send notifications to their customer base about their new products, updates on their opening hours, or even disruption of services in case of emergencies.
 This direct connection presents customers with vital information about your business and allows them to act in a way in which is seamless with their own operations.

 WhatsApp does have a limitation to its group chat and broadcast list.
 The functions only allow 256 users to communicate at any given time.
 However, there are ways that businesses can use these limitations to their advantage.